radiantlogic-v8/documentation-new/documentation/configuration/directory-stores/managing-directory-stores.md

 ![Directory Browser Settings](Media/dir-browser-settings.png)

-**Timeout**

-The Timeout setting controls how long the Directory Browser will wait for results from the server before cancelling the request.

-When you browse a directory, the browser sends a request to the server to fetch entries.
-If the server takes longer than the configured timeout to respond, the request is cancelled and a timeout error is displayed instead of the results.

-The value is set in milliseconds (e.g., if you set the value as 10000, the timeout will happen after 10 seconds).
-If you're seeing timeout errors when browsing large directories, try increasing this value.

 **Size Limit**

 The Size Limit setting controls the maximum number of entries the Directory Browser will return in a single request.